-Yet, times are changing.
-In our October 2013 issue, we reported on a proposed rule from OSHA that would further restrict permissible exposure limits to airborne silica and prescribe control measures (“Proposed Silica Rule Causes Concern”).
-While it seeks to update the 40-year-old limits currently in place, the proposal has generated a number of questions on what dust control measures may be required on future construction sites.
+Yet, as we saw with asbestos, times are changing.
+In our October 2013 issue, we reported on a proposed rule from OSHA that would further restrict permissible exposure limits to airborne silica and prescribe control measures (“Proposed Silica Rule Causes Concern”, ForConstructionPros.com/11148931).
+While it seeks to update the 40-year-old limits currently in place, the proposal has generated a number of questions on what dust control measures may be required in future on construction sites.

 “With the Occupational Safety and Health Administration’s recent announcement of a proposed standard to better protect construction workers and others from silica dust, contractors are increasingly asking questions about the hazard; the materials and tasks that pose a danger; and the availability of controls to protect workers from exposure,” states Eileen Betit, Director of Special Projects for CPWR – The Center for Construction Research and Training, a nonprofit construction safety and health research institute supported by the National Institute for Occupational Safety and Health (NIOSH).